lkotipal/pdxparse/README.md

     * ~~script doesn't like improperly formatted localizations, doesn't handle a space in front of l_<language> at the top of file~~
     * ~~Decisions aren't parsed and checked for event triggers~~
     * Decisions aren't output into text files
-    * Tags aren't localized to country names, requires loading history files
+    * Tags aren't localized to country names, requires loading history files?
     * ~~Doesn't like some uses of ROOT and PREV etc. No clue how to fix it~~
     * Multiple RHS scopes don't get parsed(e.g. PREV.PREV)
     * ~~triggers for events aren't looked for in national focuses~~